nextflow-io/nextflow/docs/google.md

 Notes:

 - A container image must be specified to execute processes.
-You can use a different Docker image for each process using one or more {ref}`config-process-selectors`.
+You can use a different Docker image for each process using one or more `config-process-selectors`.
 - Make sure to specify the project ID, not the project name.
 - Make sure to specify a location where Google Batch is available.
 Refer to the [Google Batch documentation](https://cloud.google.com/batch/docs/get-started#locations) for region availability.

-Read the {ref}`Google configuration<config-google>` section to learn more about advanced configuration options.
+Read the [Google configuration](config-google) section to learn more about advanced configuration options.

-(google-batch-process)=

 ### Process definition